shinolab/autd3-old-monorepo/doc/book/src/en/FFI/python.md

 ## Troubleshooting

-Q. I can't run the program from linux or mac.
+Q. I can't run the program from Linux or mac.

 A. Run as administrator.